nicklockwood/VectorMath/README.md

     Scalar.Epsilon = 0.0001

-This is an faloting point error value used by the approx-equal operator.
+This is an floating point error value used by the approx-equal operator.
 You can change this if it's insufficiently precise for your needs.

     Vector2.Zero
     Vector3.Zero